 The Society is engaged in evangelization and apostolic ministry in 112 nations on six continents.
 The Society’s founding principles are contained in the document Formula of the Institute, written by Ignatius of Loyola.
 Jesuits are known for their work in education (founding schools, colleges, universities and seminaries), intellectual research, and cultural pursuits, and for their missionary efforts.
 Jesuits also give retreats, minister in hospitals and parishes, and promote social justice and ecumenical dialogue.

 Ignatius House Retreat Center was founded by the Jesuit Fathers and Brothers of the New Orleans Province of the Society of Jesus in 1960.
+Since 1 January 2013 the ministry at Ignatius House is sponsored by the Maryland Province of the Society of Jesus.
 Today, our Jesuits are actively involved at Ignatius House leading retreats, providing spiritual direction, celebrating mass and continuing to serve as God’s Marines.